freebird793/Module_3_PyPoll/README.md

   3. Calculate the total number of votes each candidate received.
   4. Calculate the percentage of votes each candidate won.
   5. Determine the winner of the election based on popular vote.
+  6. Identify the participating counties.
+  7. Calculate the total number of votes & percentage each county received.
+  8. Determine which county had the most voters.

 ## Resources
 - Data Source: election_results.csv